stlab/adobe-contract-checks/README.md

 That said, documentation is the primary vehicle for expressing contracts for two reasons:

-1. not all contracts can be checked at runtime, e.g. “`p` points to a valid object,” or “the `callback` parameter always returns a value from `0` through `1.0`.”
+1. Some contracts cannot be checked at runtime, e.g. “`p` points to a valid object,” or “the `callback` parameter always returns a value from `0` through `1.0`.”
 2. Reasoning locally about code depends on being able to understand